eurolinux-enterprise-linux-sources/libvma/src/README.txt

 Default value is disabled

 VMA_TCP_TIMESTAMP_OPTION
+If set, enable TCP timestamp option.
-Currently, LWIP is not supporting RTTM and PAWS mechanisms. see RFC1323 for info.
+Currently, LWIP is not supporting RTTM and PAWS mechanisms.
+See RFC1323 for info.
 Use value of 0 to disable.
 Use value of 1 for enable.
 Use value of 2 for OS follow up.
-Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)
+Disabled by default (enabling causing a slight performance degradation).

+VMA_TCP_NODELAY
+If set, disable the Nagle algorithm option for each TCP socket during initialization.
+This means that TCP segments are always sent as soon as possible, even if there is only a small amount of data.
+For more information on TCP_NODELAY flag refer to tcp manual page.
+Valid Values are:
+Use value of 0 to disable.
+Use value of 1 for enable.
+Default value is Disabled.

+VMA_TCP_QUICKACK
+If set, disable delayed ack ability.
+This means that TCP responds after every packet.
+For more information on TCP_QUICKACK flag refer to tcp manual page.
+Valid Values are:
+Use value of 0 to disable.
+Use value of 1 for enable.
+Default value is Disabled.

 VMA_RX_SW_CSUM
 This parameter enables/disables software checksum validation for ingress TCP/UDP IP packets.